 Without a thumbnail, you might find yourself stuck half way through your sketch, discovering that there is something wrong with the composition or the color scheme and not knowing how to correct that.
 It is a bit counterintuitive, but making a thumbnail doesn't slow you down, it actually speeds up the process.
 Don't skip this stage!

 You can see the completed sketch and the thumbnail next to it in the photo below.
 My Skillshare class Urban Sketching with Gouache and Colored Pencils: Turquoise House by the Pool shows my step-by-step technique for creating colorful gouache sketches and -- of course -- it includes making a thumbnail!
+It is available on Skillshare and in Brave Brushes Studio.

 Why should you make a thumbnail of your sketch?